 In the afternoon, we reached the group of dunes in Bogarne.
 We set up our camp at the foot of the dunes just before dusk.
 I hiked alone to the top of the sands.
 The time passage seemed endless while sitting on the frail ridge of the dunes.
 A bit later, the sunset brought a fog that settled quietly, like a velvet, over the graceful dunes.
 A surreal peace and an unwavering silence reigned over the place, a feeling impossible to describe in words.

 Our small camp shrouded by dunes became alive in the evening, and we again had harira soup and lamb tajine for dinner.
 Then we had the surprise of the evening: bread baked by Lahssen directly into the hot sand, a custom practiced in the desert when they didn’t have an oven.
 The flat dough was covered with hot sand and ember from an extinguished fire, and thus the high temperatures baked the dough in a few minutes.

 The fourth day of the camel desert trek

 Short Description.
 We left the Bogarne Dunes and set off on a flat, endless route.
 After lunch, a Berber wearing a long turban rescued us with a jeep from Ouad Naeme.
-He gave us a ride to M’Hamid border town, where we stayed overnight in a camping with earth huts.
+He gave us a ride to M’Hamid border town, where we stayed overnight in a camping ground with mudbrick huts.

-Want to subscribe to my travel diaries?
-Just leave your email in the subscription form below and you’ll be notified when I publish a new travel diary.
+Want to subscribe to my travelogues?
+Just leave your email in the subscription form below, and you’ll be notified when I publish a new post.